healthchecks/healthchecks/templates/docs/http_api.md

 HEAD|GET|POST PING_ENDPOINT<uuid>
 ```

-Signals to SITE_NAME that the job has completed successfully (or,
+Signals to SITE_NAME that the job has been completed successfully (or
 a continuously running process is still running and healthy).

 SITE_NAME identifies the check by the UUID value included in the URL.